matomo-org/developer-documentation/docs/generated/master/Piwik/Option.md

       <div markdown="1" class="parameter">
       `$value` (`string`) &mdash;

-      <div markdown="1" class="param-desc"> If supplied options will be deleted only if their value matches this value.</div>
+      <div markdown="1" class="param-desc"> If supplied, options will be deleted only if their value matches this value.</div>

       <div style="clear:both;"/>